JavaCardSpot-dev/JCSWAlgs/README.md

 All algorithms are allows to reuse already allocated cryptographic primitives and RAM memory arrays to decrease memory footprint.
 Allocation of the algorithm is therefore performed differently from native primitives (e.g., SWAES.getInstance() instead of Cipher.getInstance() is required).

+Following Applets and APDU clients shows example usage of various primitives:

+CipherApplet.java and SimpleAPDU.java for Twine and Zorro AESApplet.java and AESAPDU.java for JavaCardAES
+AES_CBC_Applet.java and AES_CBCAPDU.java for example of AES implementation in CBC mode Sha3Applet.java and Sha3APDU.java for example of various SHA-3 Keccak Modes Sha512Applet.java and Sha512APDU.java for example of SHA512 usage RSAOAEPApplet.java and RSAOAEPApdu.java for example of RSA-OAEP usage

+All the applets are checked to be working on cards with JCOP 2.1.1.
+(white cards on gemplus readers)

 Usage of Block ciphers-
 -----